KZKS01/notebook-app/README.md

 # **Notebook App**

-A description of your app.
-Background info of the app is a nicetouch.
+# description: this is a CRUD app
 <br><br>

 ## Screenshot: